-Bvfs allows you to find all versions of a specific file for a given Client with the .bvfs_version command.
-To avoid problems with encoding, this function uses only PathId and FilenameId.
+Bvfs allows you to find all versions of a specific file for a given Client with the .bvfs_version command command.
+To avoid problems with encoding, this function uses only Pathld and Filenameld.
 The jobid argument is mandatory but unused.

 ''' .bvfs_versions client=filedaemon pathid=num filenameid=num jobid=1 PathId FilenameId FileId JobId LStat Md5 VolName Inchanger PathId FilenameId FileId JobId LStat Md5 VolName Inchanger ... '''